Team Management

 • Territories — Geographic territory assignments for sales reps.

 Click any tab to switch views.
 Each tab has its own dedicated article in this documentation.
+The tab strip now matches the rest of the admin workspace with blue active states instead of the older mixed accent styling.

 Screenshot placeholder